 It's time the iPad (and iPhone, for that matter) join the USB-C party.

-As good as the Lightning connector is, it’s not the industry standard USB-C. Most Apple laptops, as well as the iPad Air and iPad Pro, all ship with USB-C connectors these days.
-It’s time the iPad (and iPhone, for that matter) join the USB-C party, despite USB-C’s faults.
+As good as the Lightning connector is, it’s not the industry-standard USB-C. Most Apple laptops, as well as the iPad Air and iPad Pro, all ship with USB-C connectors these days.
+It’s time the entry-level iPad (and iPhone, for that matter) join the USB-C party, despite USB-C’s faults.

 You’ll also find “stereo” speakers on the bottom edge.
 I put that in quotes because the speakers generate a stereo effect when the iPad is held vertically.
 If you tip it over on its side, which is what most people do when they watch video, the sound then comes lopsidedly from one edge.
 The stereo effect is lost.
 Moreover, it’s easy to accidentally cover the speakers with your hand when you hold it this way.